A Dean’s Procedure for Student Complaints1

 1This represents a model procedure for adoption by the Dean of each School.
 The Procedure may be tailored to accommodate the particular size or structure of individual Schools; however, any changes in the language must be approved by the University’s General Counsel’s Office to insure that the proposed amendments are in accordance with applicable federal law.

 3Complaints of sex discrimination or discrimination on the basis of a disability will be addressed in accordance with the requirements of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973, respectively.
 The federal regulations implementing these two laws are published in Title 34 of the Code of Federal Regulations, Parts 104 and 106.
+A formal complaint of sexual misconduct, including sexual harassment, must be pursued in accordance with the procedures of the UWC.
+Additionally, Title IX Coordinators are available to respond to such complaints through informal resolution.

 4For a complaint of sex discrimination, the investigator will be one of the Title IX Coordinators and for a complaint of discrimination on the basis of disability, the investigator will be the 504 Coordinator for the University.